To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Select the "JoyStick" at left side, then set the value of "Position" in "Transform" at right side.
 ![Godot 135](https://github.com/To-Fujita/Images/blob/master/Godot-135.jpg "Godot 135")

 ### Step-4: Save the branches as scene for the Floor Block and the Brick Block
+Right Click on the "StaticBody" at left side and select the "Save Branch as Scene".
+Because, it is for easy to copy the object.
 ![Godot 136](https://github.com/To-Fujita/Images/blob/master/Godot-136.jpg "Godot 136")

+Please click the "Save" at default file name.
 ![Godot 137](https://github.com/To-Fujita/Images/blob/master/Godot-137.jpg "Godot 137")

+Save the branch as scene again for the "StaticBody2".
 ![Godot 138](https://github.com/To-Fujita/Images/blob/master/Godot-138.jpg "Godot 138")

 ### Step-5: Attach the script to the Virtual JoyStick
+Drag the "JoyStick.gd" at under of right side on the "JoyStick" for attaching the script.
 ![Godot 139](https://github.com/To-Fujita/Images/blob/master/Godot-139.jpg "Godot 139")

 ### Step-6: Attach the script to the Spatial
+Right Click on the "Spatial" at right side and select the "Attach Script".
 ![Godot 140](https://github.com/To-Fujita/Images/blob/master/Godot-140.jpg "Godot 140")

+Click the "Create" at default setting.
 ![Godot 141](https://github.com/To-Fujita/Images/blob/master/Godot-141.jpg "Godot 141")

 ### Step-7: Attach the script to the KinematicBody
+Right Click on the "KinematicBody" at right side and select the "Attach Script".
+Then, click the "Create" at default setting.

 ### Step-8: Set the Camera Position and the Light Position